 - Gently melt the chocolate in a microwave safe bowl, stopping to stir at 30 second intervals till smooth and melted.
 Let cool a bit before adding it to the cream mixture.
 Whisk till well combined.

 - Carefully pour into glasses or ramekins.
 Garnish with raspberry sauce, berries and mint if desired.

-Disclosure: Nielsen-Massey Vanillas, Bob’s Red Mill, Silpat, Quirk Books and Dixie Crystals/Imperial Sugar are providing the prizes free of charge.
-These companies are also providing the bloggers with samples and product to use for #VanillaWeek.
+Disclosure: Nielsen-Massey Vanillas, Bob’s Red Mill, Silpat, Quirk Books, and Dixie Crystals/Imperial Sugar are providing the prizes free of charge.
+These companies are also providing bloggers with samples and products to use for #VanillaWeek.
 All opinions stated are my own.